THOMASELOVE/432-classes-2024/class19/README.md

 - [A CHecklist for statistical Assessment of Medical Papers (the CHAMP statement): explanation and elaboration](https://bjsm.bmj.com/content/55/18/1009.2)
 - [Biostatistical Modeling Plan](https://www.fharrell.com/post/modplan) from Frank Harrell.

-I plan to discuss these issues in Class 26 of the course.
+This is a teaser.
+I will discuss these and related issues in detail in [Class 26](https://github.com/THOMASELOVE/432-classes-2024/tree/main/class26).

+## Today's Agenda

+Regression on (Nominal) Multi-Categorical Outcomes

 ## Sources from Today's Slides

 - [UCLA site on Multinomial Logistic Regression](https://stats.oarc.ucla.edu/r/dae/multinomial-logistic-regression/)